Floydlang/floyd/docs/README.md

 ## CONCURRENCY, STATE AND THE WORLD

 Processing and concurrency is done using Floyd's virtual processes and message passing.
 Each Floyd process has its own private state and is sandboxed.
 Floyd processes can interact with the world, calling OS APIs and accessing files.
-Keep this code small, with mininal logic.
+Keep this code small, with minimal logic.

 ![](floyd_container_example.png)